scottricity/piebot/README.md

-# piebot
+# PieBot Admin Portal

-Revived for fun.
+The PB Admin Portal is for developers to moderate/manage private bot functions/data.